peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note30>(30)</sup> The following are some reasons an algorithm might produce different results from run to run or from machine to machine (making it an _inconsistent_ algorithm):

 - Differences in how floating-point numbers and floating-point math operations are implemented, including rounding behavior and order of operations.
 For example, programming environments may or may not deliver as-accurate-as-possible results for floating-point math functions &mdash; see, for instance, the x87 `FSIN` instruction and the difference between `Math` and `StrictMath` in Java.
 As another example, floating-point addition and multiplication can be nonassociative due to rounding errors, so that, for instance, the closest IEEE 754 binary64 representations of `1.053`, `6.549`, and `7.525` can have different rounded sums depending on the order in which they are added.
-This problem is often seen in multithreaded and other computations done in parallel, where numbers could be added or multiplied in a different order from run to run.
-See also [**Keras documentation**](https://keras.io/getting-started/faq/#how-can-i-obtain-reproducible-results-using-keras-during-development) and the white paper "[**Floating Point and IEEE 754 Compliance for NVIDIA GPUs**](https://docs.nvidia.com/cuda/floating-point/)".
+See also [**Keras documentation**](https://keras.io/getting-started/faq/#how-can-i-obtain-reproducible-results-using-keras-during-development), "[**Floating-Point Determinism**](https://randomascii.wordpress.com/2013/07/16/floating-point-determinism/)" by Bruce Dawson, and the white paper "[**Floating Point and IEEE 754 Compliance for NVIDIA GPUs**](https://docs.nvidia.com/cuda/floating-point/)".
 - The algorithm uses features that are not deterministic (output can vary even if input and state are the same), such as accessing the file system or the system clock.
 - The algorithm relies on undocumented, undefined, or implementation-dependent behavior or features (such as  _undefined behavior_ in C and C++, a particular hash table traversal order, or a particular size for C/C++'s `int` or `long`).</small>